 So with EVTOL exploding how will Air Rights be relevant ?

 The airspace EVTOL aircraft will operate in, typically less than 500 feet, will be constrained by property rights.
 The challenge for the FAA is how to regulate EVTOL aviation in airspace that does not have a public easement.
 Balancing property rights while fostering the growth of the EVTOL industry will require a unique approach.

 - Congress enacts legislation modifying the existing public easement created by the FAA Act of 1958 by lowering minimum safe altitudes below the limits set in 91.119.
 Air Rights would be assumed to exist between ground and new minimum altitude.

-- Congress enacts legislation creating a new public easement, below the existing public air space, specifically for EVTOL aircraft down to a some level above ground (i.e. 200 feet) thus preserving air rights.
+- Congress enacts legislation creating a new public easement, below the existing public air space, specifically for EVTOL aircraft down to a some level above ground (i.e. 200 feet).
+This is unlikely to happen.

-- No legislation or further FAA regulations needed.
+- Private sector solution to air rights management.
 Electronic contracts (e.g. Ethereum) and existing wireless technology can provide real time access control and billing for EVTOL aircraft passing through private air space.
 Property owners, who voluntarily opt in, are compensated for the use of their airspace while aircraft operators get risk management and liability protection.

-SkyRights believes scenario #3 is the best solution to balance the rights of property owners while simultaneously expanding investment in the EVTOL industry.
+SkyRights believes scenarios #3 and #4 are the best solution to balance the rights of property owners while simultaneously expanding investment in the EVTOL industry.